 The exact number of people who have pulmonary hypertension (PH) isn't known.

 Group 1 pulmonary arterial hypertension (PAH) without a known cause is rare.
-It affects women more often than men.
+Experts think that there are about 15 cases per 1 million adults.
+(Similar estimates have not been made for the other PH groups.)
+Group 1 PAH affects women more often than men.
 People who have group 1 PAH tend to be overweight.

 PH that occurs with another disease or condition is more common.